H&M uses creative re-branding marketing messages for stronger appeal to the luxury market.

 1. Delineate Your Brand’s Purpose and Signature Statements

 For buy-in it takes more than great products or services.
 You have to perfect how to articulate just how grand they are.
 Everyone loves a good story, so try communicating just WHY your company makes these great products.
-Become an artful storyteller to help the consumer identify with your brand, and why they would opt to buy form your company in the first place.
+Become an artful storyteller to help the consumer identify with your brand, and why they would opt to buy from your company in the first place.

 H&M tells story behind their brand.
 As a company that produces a successful line of clothing for women, they not only explain the product, they additionally focus on what it ACHIEVES for customers.
 You’re not in the business of selling a product as much as you are in the business of building consumer’s self-confidence by buying it!